About Alan Simberg Ph.D.

 Share your message with the world

-This book will tell you the personal journeys of people around the world, how they overcame the struggles of life and stayed focused on the place they were aiming for.
+This book tells the personal journey of people around the world, how they overcame their challenges and stayed focused on their goals.

-It is true that every day our direction may change but the one really important thing is that you stay focused on where you are going, conquering the struggles and recognizing the lessons learned from it.
+It is true that everyday your direction may change, but one really important thing is to stay focused on your goal so you can conquer your challenges and recognize the lessons learned from them.

 I believe knowing someone else's story can assist you to overcome your daily challenges.